Pranitha19/CLOUD-LEARNING-JOURNEY/AWS Cloud essentials.md

 Dedicated Instances: Pay for instances running on hardware dedicated solely to your account.
 This option provides isolation from other AWS customers.

-# AWS Identity and Access Management
+# Week 4: AWS Identity and Access Management

+AWS Identity and Access Management (IAM) is a web service that enables Amazon Web Services (AWS) customers to manage users and user permissions in AWS.
+With IAM, you can centrally manage users, security credentials such as access keys, and permissions that control which AWS resources users can access.

 AWS Identity and Access Management (IAM) can be used to: